Ultimate Website Maintenance Services Checklist for 2025: Essential Tips and Best Practices

 4. Software Update

 The critical software your site relies on should be updated.
-For example; content management system, its themes, and plugins.
+For example, the management system, its themes, and plugins.
 Also, upgrade non-critical software if they are worth applying.

 5. Website Backups